 - Training takes at least 60 minutes to complete.

 - You must use a computer with a printer to print the certificate at the completion of the training.
 Only a computer-generated certificate will be accepted.
-Please keep user ID and password to reprint for future use.

 - The computer used for training must be equipped with speakers or a headset to allow you to hear the audio.